Director of Public Affairs

 Cell: (954) 661-7000

-Jeremy Katzman, M.B.A., APR, is an associate director of public affairs for Nova Southeastern University.
-His duties include providing public relations and marketing support for the Health Professions Division, Office of Research and Technology Transfer and biotech areas.
+Jeremy Katzman, M.B.A., APR, is an associate director of public affairs for Nova Southeastern University (NSU).
+His duties include providing public relations and marketing support for the Health Professions Division, which consists of seven colleges (dental medicine, health care sciences, medical sciences, nursing, optometry, osteopathic medicine and pharmacy), along with NSU’s Division of Translational Research and Economic Development and biotech areas.

-Katzman has nearly a decade of strategic integrated marketing and communications experience.
+Katzman has more than a decade of strategic integrated marketing and communications experience.
 Prior to joining NSU, Katzman served as associate director of public relations and e-philanthropy for Miami Children's Hospital Foundation.
-His primary focus was to enhance the foundation's brand and message by serving as the primary media contact, spokesperson and copywriter and also managing the organization's website and social media presence.
-He previously served as an account executive at O'Connell & Goldberg Public Relations in Hollywood, FL where he provided expertise to clients in a variety of industries, including healthcare, non-profit, hospitality and sports.
-He also was a member of the MEDNAX (Pediatrix Medical Group) marketing department.
+His primary focus was to manage and enhance the foundation's brand and message by serving as the primary media contact, spokesperson and copywriter and also managing the organization's website and social media presence.
+He previously served as an account executive at O'Connell & Goldberg Public Relations, where he provided expertise to clients in a variety of industries, including healthcare, non-profit, hospitality and sports.
+He also worked in the marketing department at MEDNAX (Pediatrix Medical Group).

 Associate Director of Public Affairs